Peñalba de Ávila

 Peñalba de Ávila is a municipality located in the province of Ávila, Castile and León, Spain.
-According to the 2010 census (INE), the municipality has a population of 123 inhabitants.

 Peñalba de Ávila is 17 km from Madrid.
 It comprises 23 km2 of surface area and its altitude is 1073 m above sea level.

 Population

 The population of Peñalba de Ávila has shown a steady decline since 1900.
 The largest population in the municipality was in 1910 when the population was 354 inhabitants.

-The population as of 2010 was 123 people: 71 men and 52 women.

-Cityscape

-The streets and buildings of Peñalba de Ávila.